oconnor663/jacko.io/posts/async_two.md

 }
 ```

+NOTE HERE: Even though our loop is always polling, we still need the wakers.
+If
+we don't call `wake()` our program never finishes.

 Now instead of busy looping, we can tell that loop how long to sleep.
 Let's add
 a global:[^thread_local]